Say Their Name: The Story of Danny Ray Thomas

 But it wouldn’t be long before Danny faced another tragedy.
 While he was incarcerated, his wife drowned their two children, ages 5 and 7, and buried them outside their home before police discovered the bodies.

-The day before it happened, Bobby called Marketta from jail and asked her to check on his wife and kids.
+The day before it happened, Danny called Marketta from jail and asked her to check on his wife and kids.
 He knew something was wrong.

-Marketta called Bobby’s wife and offered to take the kids for a while.
-Bobby’s wife refused.
-Marketta learned from her cousin that Bobby’s wife had called Child Protective Services the day before the murders, pleading with the agency to take her kids and saying they weren’t safe with her.
+Marketta called Danny’s wife and offered to take the kids for a while.
+Danny’s wife refused.
+Marketta learned from her cousin that Danny’s wife had called Child Protective Services the day before the murders, pleading with the agency to take her kids and saying they weren’t safe with her.
 The agency dismissed her warning.

-After Bobby learned of his kids’ deaths he was devastated.
+After Danny learned of his kids’ deaths he was devastated.
 The prison staff put him on suicide watch.
 He felt powerless and blamed himself.